 O – Oil

-or some people find that the LCO works better for them.
+Some people find that the LCO (Liquid, Cream, Oil, in that order) works better for them.
 One thing to particularly notice is that water always comes first no matter if you use the LOC or LCO method.

 Try to keep your hair fresh and not bogged down with too many products.

-To achieve this try washing your hair quite frequently so it remains fresh and moisturised.
+To achieve this try washing your hair regularly so it remains fresh and moisturised.

-If you have time the best practice would be to wash your hair once a week or every 2 weeks if you simply don’t have the time to invest.
+If you have time the best practice would be to wash your hair at least once every 2 weeks or every 3 weeks if you simply don’t have the time to invest.

-Deep conditioning is great for your hair as it refreshes it and gets the moisture to penetrate deep into the hair shaft in a way that a regular conditioner would not be able to do so.
+Deep conditioning is great for your hair as it refreshes it and gets the moisture to penetrate deep into the hair shaft in a way that a regular conditioner would not be able to do.

 If you are not sure about the difference between regular conditioner and deep conditioner then this might help you throw some light on it.

-As 4c hair gets dry and tangled very easily it’s better to wash your hair in sections.
+As 4c hair tends to get dry and tangled very easily it’s better to wash your hair in sections.

 Start by sectioning your hair into 4 or 6 sections, whichever feels more manageable.

 Once sectioned decide if you want to pre-poo or not.